-How to Write a Story: The 10 Best Secrets
+Ten Secrets to Write Better Stories

 6. Write About Death

 Think about the last five novels you read.
 In how many of them did a character die?

-Good stories often involve death.
+Best-selling fiction often involves death.
 Harry Potter, The Hunger Games, Charlotte’s Web, The Lord of the Rings, and more all had main characters who died.

 Death is the universal theme because every person who lives will one day die.
+You could say humans versus death is the central conflict of our lives.
 Tap the power of death in your storytelling.

 7. Edit Like a Pro

-Most professional writers write three drafts or more.
+Most professional writers have an established writing process that often involves writing three drafts or more.
 The first draft is often called the “vomit draft” or the “shitty first draft.”
 Don’t share it with anyone!
 Your first draft is your chance to explore your story and figure out what it’s about.

+Editing is often the part of the writing process that causes the most anxiety, but it’s necessary.
 Your second draft isn’t for polishing, although many new writers will try to polish as soon as they can to clean up their embarrassing first draft.

-Instead, the second draft is meant for major structural changes and for clarifying the plot and characters of your novel or the key ideas of your non-fiction book.
+Instead, the second draft is meant for major structural changes (make sure it’s a complete story!), for cleaning up any plot holes, or for clarifying the key ideas if you’re writing a non-fiction book.
+This is where you make sure your story is complete, has believable characters (they should have character names now!), and that everything makes sense.

 The third draft is for deep polishing.
 Now is when everything starts to gel.
 This is the fun part!
 But until you write the first two drafts, polishing is probably a waste of your time.